 The City is aggressively planning a minimum \$100,000,000 bond issuance through its Tax Increment Reinvestment Zones (TIRZ) program.
-A TIRZ is the Texas version is what is known as a tax increment financing (TIF) zone throughout the rest of the country.
+A TIRZ is known as a tax increment financing (TIF) zone throughout the rest of the country.
 A portion of the tax increment from some of these zones is committed to provide affordable housing throughout the City.
-Specifically, a portion of the taxes from the specific zone is committed to improvements in that.
 These zones help finance the costs of redevelopment and promote development in areas that may not otherwise attract market development.
 Houston anticipates using this TIRZ bond issuance to address remaining housing needs, thereby creating a comprehensive recovery package when leveraged with the CDBG-DR15 allocation.